reqT/reqT/README.md

 Different ways of running reqT, depending on your preference:

-1. Quick try-out:
+1. Quick try-it-out:

     Open a command window (terminal, bash, cmd, or powershell etc.) and change directory to where you have put the  [reqT.jar](https://github.com/reqT/reqT/raw/master/reqT.jar) and type:

-        > scala -cp reqT.jar
+        > scala -toolcp reqT.jar reqT.jar

-    When the scala interpreter has started, type `reqt.init($intp)` by the `scala>` prompt.

 2. Run inside Kojo

     Kojo is an easy-to-use scripting environment for Scala with a nice syntax-highligting script editor.
     * Install Kojo from http://www.kogics.net/kojo-download
     * Put the `reqT.jar` file in the `<home>/.kojo/lite/libk` directory
     * Put the `reqTinit.kojo` file in the `<home>/.kojo/lite/initk` directory
-    * Launch Kojo and after a while the following message should print in the output window:
+    * Launch Kojo and after a while a message similar to this should print in the output window:

             ---
             ** Initializing reqT for the Scala interpreter ...